Online study for international students

 Our complete A-Z Guide of Online Study contains all the tips and tricks you need to stay motivated, informed and connected.

-We offer three intakes per year (Term 1, Term 2 and Term 3).
-This gives you the added flexibility of starting your studies in March, July or November – whichever suits you best.
-Many of our students have chosen to study in a non-compulsory Term 3 to fast-track their studies and get ahead sooner.
+We offer three terms per year: Term 1 in March, Term 2 in July and non-compulsory Term 3 in November.
+A number of courses also have three intakes which gives you the added flexibility of starting at a time that suits you best.
+Many of our students have chosen to study in the non-compulsory Term 3 to fast-track their studies and get ahead sooner.